 About Silfra

-The Cleanest Water in the World
+The Cleanest Water In The World

 With a visibility of over 100m, snorkeling in Silfra, Iceland, is an incredible experience that should not be missed!

-Clearest waters at Silfra at Thingvellir National Park
+The clearest waters at Silfra at Thingvellir National Park

 Silfra Snorkeling Tour FAQs

-Is Silfra Snorkeling Tour Worth it?
+Is Silfra Snorkeling Tour Worth It?

-Can You Snorkel at Silfra on Your Own?
+Can You Snorkel At Silfra On Your Own?

 No, snorkeling in Silfra requires a guide, and there will always be one guide for every six guests during the Silfra snorkeling tour.
-Strong currents in Silfra can be dangerous, and expert guidance and instruction are necessary to enjoy Silfra fissure safely.
+Strong currents in Silfra snorkeling sites can be dangerous, and expert guidance and instruction are necessary to enjoy Silfra fissure safely.

-How Much Does it Cost to Snorkel in Silfra?
+How Much Does It Cost To Snorkel In Silfra?

-The cost of snorkeling in Silfra varies depending on the tour provider and type of snorkel tour, but ranges from 25,990 ISK to 30,000 ISK.
+The cost of snorkeling in Silfra varies depending on the tour provider and type of snorkel tour but ranges from 25,990 ISK to 30,000 ISK.

-How Long Does Snorkeling in Silfra Take?
+How Long Does Snorkeling In Silfra Take?

 Silfra snorkeling tour usually lasts around two hours to two and a half hours.
 This includes preparation time as well as roughly an hour in the water.

-Snorkeling vs Diving in Silfra
+Snorkeling Vs. Diving In Silfra

 Both Silfra snorkeling tours and diving trips are available to experience the fissure in Thingvellir National Park.
-However, itโ€™s important to note that while snorkeling in Silfra is accessible to al, diving in Silfra requires a number of certifications, including Open Water Diving Certification and Dry Suite Diving Certification.
+However, it’s important to note that while snorkeling in Silfra is accessible to all, diving in Silfra requires a number of certifications, including Open Water Diving Certification and Dry Suit Diving Certification.

-Snorkeling in Silfra (Pros & Cons)
+Snorkeling In Silfra (Pros & Cons)

 Pros: